kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 eksctl delete fargateprofile --name web --cluster eks-cluster
 ```

-## Configure the Kubernetes Dashboard (optional)
+## Configure the Kubernetes Dashboard
-You will need to configure the dashboard from the AWS EC2 Instance you created as well as use ssh to create a tunnel on port 8001 from your local machine.
+You will need to configure the dashboard from the AWS EC2 Instance you created as well.
+Use ssh to create a tunnel on port 8001 from your local machine.
 This is a step by step process.

 ### configure-kube-dashboard
 Configure Kubernetes Dashboard